tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 > *The physical aspect of man, of life, diminishes in opposition to the spiritual aspect, which becomes stronger.*
 (p.
 254)

+A team can approach equilibrium by having members whose personalities compliment one another.
+Having spiritual portraits of the team members makes it easy to see where their strengths lie and what type of person could help add diversity and achieve equilibrium.
 > It is therefore of great importance for humanity that art manifest in an exact way the constant but varying
 > rhythm of opposition of the two principal aspects of all life.
 > The rhythm of the straight line in rectangular opposition indicates